 When I rise out of slumber, I fill my cup of coffee and take it out on the deck.
 Every morning I reflect on the moon and it's stages as I open my day with my prayers to an all wise God.

 Sitting in my chair that my son bought me one Mother's Day and I continue through my morning novenas to saints that have special meaning to me.
 It's my time to ask for their help with my understanding and the gift of my religious faith, hope and charity.

 In years past, I had my trusty dog, Tipper, at my side and I stood and watched her go about her morning toiletries as I thanked God for another day and plead for his intercession in my activities as I shared in the gifts he had presented me.

 So much has changed in my life, my youngest son and oldest step-daughter have left this world and I lamented on those losses.
 This year my oldest son died from MDS which was explained to us as a pre-leukemia.
 I wasn't ready for his passing as we spent day after day in the hospital with him.
 He said to me, "If this is the best it's going to be, let me go."

 Therefore, I continue to thank God for his many gifts of my surviving children, grandchildren and a home with food to eat.
-Finally I implore his gifts of courage to change things that need to be changed, serenity to accept the things I can't change and finally the wisdom to know the difference.
+Finally I implore his gifts of courage to change things that need to be changed, serenity to accept the things I can't change and the wisdom to know the difference.